-- 1. Fulfill the AAFS Basic Requirements for Promotion; and - Register and attend a minimum of one (1) annual conference of the AAFS.
-The conference at which the title of Associate Member was conferred, if attended may be counted; however, the conference at which the title of Member is being considered shall not be counted; and - 3.
+- 1. Fulfill the AAFS Basic Requirements for Promotion; and - 2.
+Register and attend a minimum of two (2) annual meetings of the AAFS.
+The meeting at which the title of Associate Member was conferred, if attended may be counted; however, the meeting at which the title of Member is being considered shall not be counted, and - 3.
 Attend one (1) Toxicology Section business meeting.
-Note: if the annual conference requirement (as described in 2.) for promotion was fulfilled prior to 2021, the section business meeting requirement will be waived; and - 4.
+Note: if the annual meeting requirement (as described in 2.) for promotion was fulfilled prior to 2021, the section business meeting requirement will be waived, and - 4.
 Be actively engaged in the field of forensic toxicology at the time of application for advancement. - 5.
-Serve as an Associate Member for a minimum of two (2) years.
+Applicants for promotion will be required to provide two letters of reference from full Members or Fellows of the Toxicology Section of the AAFS if eligible references were not provided when applying for Associate Member.

-- 1. Fulfill the AAFS Basic Requirements for Promotion; and - Be actively engaged in forensic toxicology at the time of application for Advancement; and
+- 1. Fulfill the AAFS Basic Requirements for Promotion; and - 2.
+Be actively engaged in forensic toxicology at the time of application for advancement, and